After the Immigration Document is Issued

 With limited exceptions*, each international student applying for admission to the United States must hold a valid entry visa.
 Students should contact their nearest U.S. consulate for specific details on how to obtain an F-1 or J-1 nonimmigrant student visa.
 In Taiwan, contact the American Institute.

 Complete the Nonimmigrant Visa Application Form DS-160 for F-1 and J-1 status.
-Students must apply for the visa that corresponds to your immigration document.
+Students must apply for the visa that corresponds to their immigration document.
 Those who received a Form I-20 should apply for an F-1 visa and those who received a Form DS-2019 should apply for a J-1 visa.

 Reminder: GU-Q students must apply for an F-1 visa; Exchange visitors must apply for a J-1 visa.
 Any student who receives the wrong type of immigration document should email email@example.com immediately.